 No, a confidentiality agreement is not signed.
-VA contract employees access is verified through the Contracting Officer's Representative (COR) and other VA supervisory/ administrative personnel before access is granted to any VA system.
+VA contract employee access is verified through the Contracting Officer's Representative (COR) and other VA supervisory/administrative personnel before access is granted to any VA system.
 Contractor access is reviewed annually at a minimum.
-The contractors who provide support to the system are required to complete annual VA Privacy and Information Security and Rules of behavior training via the VA Talent Management System (TMS).
+The contractors who provide support to the system are required to complete annual VA Privacy and Information Security and Rules of Behavior training via the VA Talent Management System (TMS).
 All contractors are vetted using the VA background investigation process and must obtain the appropriate level background investigation for their role.
 Contractors with systems administrative access are required to complete additional role-based training prior to gaining system administrator access.
-Generally, contracts are reviewed at the start of the initiation phase of acquisitions and again during procurement of option years by the Contracting Officer, ISSO, Privacy Officer, COR, Procurement Requestor/Program Manager and any other stakeholders required for approval of the acquisition.
+Generally, contracts are reviewed at the start of the initiation phase of acquisitions and again during the procurement of option years by the Contracting Officer, Information System Security Officer (ISSO), Privacy Officer (PO), COR, Procurement Requestor/Program Manager and any other stakeholders required for approval of the acquisition.